Open main menu Close main menu

 Contact: For general queries about scholarships - email our scholarships team

-Financial hardship has been identified by disabled and neuro diverse learners as a barrier to pursuing higher education.
+Financial hardship has been identified by disabled and neurodivergent learners as a barrier to pursuing higher education.
 The financial and additional support that this scholarship offers is intended to help lessen this barrier by helping to support students with education related costs.
-Disabled and neuro diverse students in level 3 to 8 programmes are encouraged to apply.
+Disabled and neurodivergent students in level 3 to 8 programmes are encouraged to apply.

-2024 Applications for new and continuing students are now closed
+2025 Applications for new and continuing students are now open

 To apply, you must